-Nitrogen oxides are a group of highly reactive gaseous air pollutants consisting mainly of two gases: a colorless gas known as nitrogen monoxide (NO) and nitrogen dioxide (NO2), a brown-orange gas.
+Nitrogen oxides are a group of highly reactive gaseous air pollutants consisting mainly of a colorless gas known as nitrogen monoxide (NO) and nitrogen dioxide (NO2), a brown-orange gas.
 Nitrogen oxides produce the yellowish/brown color of smog.
-While all nitrogen oxides are harmful to human health and the environment, NO2 is of greatest concern and is used as the indicator for all nitrogen oxides.
+All nitrogen oxides are harmful to human health and the environment.
+However, NO2 is the most significant concern and is used as the indicator for all nitrogen oxides.

-Source: Natural sources include volcanos and bacteria, but nitrogen oxides mainly originate from processes involving the burning of fossil fuels, such as those occurring in transportation, power plants, and factories.
+Source: Nitrogen oxides mainly originate from the burning of fossil fuels, including in transportation, power plants, and factories.
+Natural sources include volcanos and bacteria.

 Health effects: Short-term high NO2 concentrations can aggravate existing respiratory diseases, irritating airways and causing coughing, wheezing, or labored breathing.
-More prolonged exposure may damage lung tissue and airways, leading to asthma, respiratory inflammation and increased susceptibility to viral diseases.
+More prolonged exposure may damage lung tissue and airways, leading to asthma, respiratory inflammation, and increased susceptibility to viral diseases.
 Studies have correlated high nitrogen dioxide concentrations with increased asthma attacks and emergency hospital visits.
-In pregnant women – elevated NO2 levels are linked to an increased risk of gestational diabetes and preeclampsia, fetal heart defects (from exposure during the first trimester) and low birth weight (last-trimester exposure).
+In pregnant women – elevated NO2 levels are linked to an increased risk of gestational diabetes and preeclampsia, fetal heart defects (from exposure during the first trimester), and low birth weight (last-trimester exposure).
 Studies have also correlated high NO2 levels with Sudden Infant Death Syndrome (SIDS).
-Moreover, nitrogen oxides also react with other chemicals in the air to form ozone and particulate matter, harming the respiratory system.
+Moreover, nitrogen oxides react with other chemicals in the air to form ozone and particulate matter that harms the respiratory system.

 NO2 Environmental Standards: About 200 micrograms per cubic meter per hour (mcg/m3h) and 40 mcg/m3 per year.

-Sulfur dioxide is a toxic gas responsible for the smell of burnt matches.
+Sulfur dioxide is a toxic gas with a strong odor (it’s responsible for the smell of burnt matches).

 Source: Though released naturally by volcanic activity, sulfur dioxide is mainly a byproduct of copper extraction and the burning of fossil fuels in transportation and industry.
 High SO2 concentrations can also lead to the formation of other sulfur oxides (SOx), which can react with yet additional compounds to form particulate matter, another key air pollutant.